 Our goal is to cure cancer with our TRuC-T cell therapies.
-We intend to make a difference in the lives of patients by building a fully integrated cancer immunotherapy company offering the first HLA-independent TCR-T cell therapies.
+We intend to make a difference in the lives of patients by building a fully integrated cancer immunotherapy company offering first-in-class T cell therapies.
 The key components of our strategy are: